Faculty & Staff

 Rensselaer Polytechnic Institute , 2005

-Alissa is co-author, with Dr. Robert Joustra, of How to Survive the Apocalypse: Zombies, Cylons, Faith and Politics at the End of the World (Eerdmans, May 2016).
-Her second book, Orphaned Believers: Reframing Religion in the Age of Faith-Based Film, is forthcoming from The Critical Press.
+Alissa is co-author, with Dr. Robert Joustra, of How to Survive the Apocalypse: Zombies, Cylons, Faith and Politics at the End of the World (Eerdmans, 2016).
 Her chapters on theology and the work of filmmakers Kryzstof Kieslowski, Kelly Reichardt, and Paul Thomas Anderson are published in scholarly volumes.
 Wilkinson has been a guest commentator on a host of radio and TV programs and podcasts, including PBS NewsHour; NPR’s Morning Edition, 1A, and On Point; BBC America’s Talking Movies; AMC’s James Cameron’s Story of Science Fiction; WNYC’s The Takeaway; ABC’s Religion & Ethics and The Drum; Vox’s Today, Explained; Mars Hill Audio Journal; and many more.

 Professor Wilkinson was a Wall Street business analyst, a technical writer, and a staff member at International Arts Movement (where she founded The Curator) before coming to King’s.
 She launched Fieldnotes at the Max De Pree Center for Leadership at Fuller Theological Seminary, which she edited through March 2013, and was associate editor and then co-editor of Comment, published by the Ontario-based think tank Cardus.
-Her research interests are in theology of contemporary literature, art, and popular culture; art and culture criticism; and U.S. intellectual history, especially as it intersects with evangelicalism and art.
+Her research interests are in theology of contemporary literature, art, and popular culture; art and culture criticism; creative nonfiction filmmaking, and U.S. intellectual history, especially as it intersects with evangelicalism and art.

-Professor Wilkinson is faculty advisor to the House of ten Boom.
-She and her husband, Tom, live in Brooklyn.
+Professor Wilkinson and her husband, Tom, live in Brooklyn.